cpske/ISP/assignment/week10/auth-exercise.md

 The steps are:

 1. Remove the upstream URL from the Git repository.
+2. Add "users" to the Todo application.
-2. Add Django's built-in authentication.
+   - 2.1 Add Django's built-in authentication.
 Create a login template.
-3. Modify todo index view to show the authenticated user.
+   - 2.2 Modify todo index view to show the authenticated user.
 Add links to login and logout.
+   - 2.3 For other views, require login to access
-4. Modify the domain model so a user owns a collection of "todo".
+3. Modify the domain model so a user owns a collection of "todo".
+   - 3.1 Modify models and run migrations.
+   - 3.2 Review the "todo" form.
+Modify it needed.
 5. Modify the code to use the domain model.

 ### 1. Remove the git upstream URL